 Predictable Pain Control

-Modern dentistry has many new techniques with regards to the administration of local anesthetics to block any possibility of pain.
-There are many people who have differences in their anatomy that do require more individualized techniques in order to predictably achieve proper local anesthesia.
-This variation must be respected and communicated to your dentist.
-All injections should be given slowly.
-The needle itself is not the major cause of discomfort, but in fact, it is the pressure and volume of the fluids being injected that causes the discomfort.
+Modern dentistry has many new materials and techniques when it comes to the administration of local anesthetics to block any possibility of pain or discomfort.
+There are many people who have differences in their anatomy that do require more personalized anesthetic techniques in order to predictably achieve proper local anesthesia.
+This variation must be respected by your dental team and communicated to your dentist.
+All anesthetic injections should be given slowly.
+The needle itself is not the major cause of discomfort, but in fact, it is the pressure and volume of the fluids being injected that causes the majority of the discomfort.
 There are also great differences in the types of tissue in various locations, anatomically and from person to person, that must be considered when administering injections.
 There are even computer-controlled machines that are now available to standardize the injection process and make it more predictable than the conventional hand-held syringe.

 EMPOWER YOURSELF WITH KNOWLEDGE